 Allow time for students to reflect (self-reflection, peer/group reflection) on what they have experienced or learned during class.

-Prior to the start of the quarter, go to an active learning classroom and familiarize yourself with the technology and layout of the room.
+Prior to the start of the quarter, go to your classroom and familiarize yourself with the technology and layout of the room.

-Be clear, open, and transparent with your students about why you are using the ALC format.
+Be clear, open, and transparent with your students about why you are using active learning format.
 Allow them to understand and be part of the teaching and learning process with you.
-Be clear of the benefits and advantages of using an ALC space and how your curriculum aligns well with what an ALC has to offer.
+Be clear of the benefits and advantages of a learner-centered approach and how your curriculum aligns to the activities.

 A single active learning activity can take as long as a week to complete, including time for preparation, in-class work and discussions, and personal and group reflections.